Mental Health Week: I wouldn't be here if it wasn't for therapy

 I started therapy in 2019 after years of suffering from mental health issues, including panic attacks, anxiety, and bouts of low mood.
 I was always so hesitant about going because I never felt like I was sick 'enough'.
 I didn't think I deserved help, but then I realised that everybody needs someone to talk to.

 I look forward to my therapy sessions.
-When I check my calendar and see an upcoming session I genuinely feel so relieved and comforted.
-I am beyond lucky to have a therapist who completely understands me, who listens to me, and who has helped retrain my brain.
-I can control anxious thoughts.
-I have the tools to battle low moods and panic attacks.
+I am beyond lucky to have a therapist who completely understands me, listens to me, and has helped retrain my brain.

 The only downfall is my postcode.